civilservicelgbt/civilservicelgbt.github.io/_events/2024-01-23-cs-lgbt-network-social-darlington-february-2024.md

 ---
 layout: event
 title: CS LGBT+ Network Social - Darlington - February 2024
-excerpt: "Join like minded Civil Servants for a social with the CS LGBT+ Network in Darlington. "
+excerpt: Join like minded Civil Servants for a social with the CS LGBT+ Network in Darlington for a Valentines Special Mondgay night.
+This event is open to all Civil Servants in the LGBT+ Network and supportive family and friends.
 date: 2024-01-23T08:33:46.141Z
 event:
   host: Civil Service LGBT+ Network
   start: 2024-02-12T17:30:46.159Z
-  end: ""
+  end: 2024-02-12T18:30:00.000Z
   deadline: 2024-02-12T12:00:00.000Z
   location: Jupiter Tree, 25 Grange Road, Darlington, DL1 5NA
   email: northeast@civilservice.lgbt